 Your PUP function will be passed a pointer to your heap data block and a special handle called a "pupper", which contains the network message to be sent.
 Your PUP function returns a pointer to your heap data block.
 In a PUP function, you pass all your heap data to routines named pup_type, where type is either a basic type (such as int, char, float, or double) or an array type (as before, but with a "s" suffix).
 Depending on the direction of packing, the pupper will either read from or write to the values you pass - normally, you shouldn't even know which.
 The only time you need to know the direction is when you are leaving a processor or just arriving.
-Correspondingly, the pupper passed to you may be deleting (indicating that you are leaving the processor, and should delete your heap storage after packing), unpacking (indicating the system is merely sizing a buffer, or checkpointing your values).
+Correspondingly, the pupper passed to you may be deleting (indicating that you are leaving the processor, and should delete your heap storage after packing), unpacking (indicating you've just arrived on a processor, and should allocate your heap storage before unpacking), or neither (indicating the system is merely sizing a buffer, or checkpointing your values).